justeattakeaway/pie/.changeset/plenty-melons-beg.md

 "pie-docs": patch
 ---

-Fix image not showing for Tag component
+[Fixed] - Fixed typo for image not showing in Tag component